CompCogNeuro/sims/ch10/sg/README.md

 The original sentence gestalt model was published by [St. John & McClelland (1990)](#references), and this version uses the same language corpus but a somewhat different network architecture and training paradigm.

-This version of the model uses the more recent *DeepLeabra* framework [(O'Reilly et al, 2020)](#references) that incorporates the functions of the deep layers of the neocortex and its interconnectivity with the thalamus.
+This version of the model uses the more recent *DeepLeabra* framework [(O'Reilly et al, 2021)](#references) that incorporates the functions of the deep layers of the neocortex and its interconnectivity with the thalamus.
 We hypothesize that these circuits support a powerful form of predictive error-driven learning, where the top-down cortical projections drive a prediction on the pulvinar nucleus of the thalamus, which serves as the minus phase, and then phasic bursting inputs drive a periodic plus phase representing what actually happened.
 This bursting happens at the 10 Hz *alpha* frequency (every 100 msec), and forms the basis for the use of this time scale as the primary organizing principle in our models.

 The current model uses these circuits to learn by attempting to predict which word will appear next in the sentences -- this prediction is represented in the `EncodeP` pulvinar layer.
 To support predictive learning, the deep layers also have the ability to maintain "context" information from the previous time step, and this is also critical for enabling the model to remember information from prior words in the sentence.
 This contextual information is similar to the simple recurrent network (SRN) model [Elman, 1990](#references), which was used in the prior version of this simulation.
 Interestingly, we found that although it is difficult for the model to accurately predict the next word, learning to do so nevertheless benefitted overall learning on answering Role-Filler questions as described below.

+In the many years since the original sentence gestalt model, and since this replication of the model in 2000, increasingly large "AI" models have been developed based on the same word prediction learning process.
+As you probably are aware, these GPT (_generative pretrained transformer_) models have developed fairly amazing levels of understanding about all manner of human knowledge by "reading" and predicting the next word in a vast corpus of text that encompasses a significant fraction of everything that humans have written over the years.
+Future editions of this textbook will explore this progression and the transformer technology that powers the GPT models.

 # Training